All beaches affected by oil spill now fully reopen, as East Coast Park resumes all water activities

 Primary water contact activities are those where the whole body or the face and trunk are frequently submerged, and it is likely that some water will be swallowed.

-East Coast Park is the last public beach to fully reopen for all water contact activities since the oil spill on Jun 14.
+East Coast Park is the last public beach to fully reopen for all water activities following the oil spill on Jun 14.
 Primary contact water activities resumed at just a section of it a fortnight ago.

 The oil spill had been caused by a Netherlands-flagged dredger hitting a Singapore-flagged bunker vessel at Pasir Panjang Terminal.